Hunter174/MLGodotKit/README.md

 	var result = tree.predict([[2], [11]])
 	print("Predictions:", result)  # [0, 1]
 ```
+---

 ## Neural Network (`NNNode`)

+> *Note: All loss functions are left to the user to implement please see examples for suggested implementation
+will be implemented natively at a later date.*

 ```gdscript
 @onready var nn = NNNode.new()